 - Start with less than recommended for the first week to see how you respond.

 - If you take blood thinner drugs, speak to your doctor/pharmacist.
 The product website also mentions this although they seem to not like blood thinners at all, calling them “toxic.”
 I'm not sure I'd go that far.
 The website also states blood may become too thin if taking combining blood thinner meds with high doses (20+ per administration) of Pure Extract drops.

-Doctors in 2014, reported the case of a 30-year-old man with Hodgkin’s lymphoma (a type of cancer) who developed kidney failure after using Carnivora for about a year.
-This seems to the first case of this ever reported.
+Doctors in 2014, reported the case of a 30-year-old man with Hodgkin’s lymphoma (a type of cancer) who developed kidney failure after using the supplement for about a year.
+This seems to be the first case of this ever reported.

 How Much Does It Cost?